wshuai190/wshuai190.github.io/_pages/about.md

 ## 💼 Job Opportunities

-Starting February 2025, I work as a Postdoc at UQ.
+Since February 2025, I have been working as a Postdoc at UQ.
 I'm actively seeking **exciting opportunities** in both academia and industry.
 If you think I'm a great fit for your team, please feel free to reach out!

 {% include base_path %}